InesVATI/data-challenge-kernel-methods/readme.md

 *Things to implement:*
 *.
-Multiclass SVM solver (i started implementing it in a notebook) *.
+Multiclass SVM solver (i started implementing it in a notebook)
+    *.
+Need to decrease the parallelization so that it fits in memeory *.
+Need to implement sparcification
+*.
 Gaussian subsampling layer convolution layer (implement it in JAX)